CamDavidsonPilon/lifelines/docs/Survival Regression.rst

 After fitting, you may want to know how "good" of a fit your model was to the data.
 A few methods the author has found useful is to

+ - inspect the survival probability calibration plot (see below section on :ref:`Model probability calibration`)
- - look at the concordance-index (see below section on :ref:`Model Selection in Survival Regression`), available as :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.concordance_index_` or in the :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` as a measure of predictive accuracy.
+ - look at the concordance-index (see below section on :ref:`Model selection and calibration in survival regression`), available as :attr:`~lifelines.fitters.coxph_fitter.CoxPHFitter.concordance_index_` or in the :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` as a measure of predictive accuracy.
  - look at the log-likelihood test result in the :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.print_summary` or :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.log_likelihood_ratio_test`
  - check the proportional hazards assumption with the :meth:`~lifelines.fitters.coxph_fitter.CoxPHFitter.check_assumptions` method.
 See section later on this page for more details.